-The Volkswagen Scirocco R is the most powerful version of the handsome coupe available, offering 261bhp from its 2.0-turbocharged engine.
+The Volkswagen Scirocco R is the most powerful version of the handsome coupe available, offering 276bhp from its 2.0-litre turbocharged engine.
 It possesses similar performance figures to the Renault Megane Reanultsport and Ford Focus RS.
-Retaining the standard model's front wheel drive layout, the Scirocco R sits lower on huge wheels and features a new spoiler and wide-set twin exhaust pipes- it's instantly recognisable as the top of the range, performance model.
-The aggresively styled front bumper also features new LED daytime running lights, increasing road presence.
-The interior has received a similar treatment, featuring sports seats, alloy pedals and lots of very high quality, soft touch materials.
-It's also beautifully made.
-For a £1,300 premium buyers can opt for the six-speed twin-clutch DSG gearbox complete with steering wheel-mounted gear-shift paddles.
+Retaining the standard model's front wheel drive layout, the Scirocco R sits lower on huge wheels and features a new spoiler and wide-set twin exhaust pipes - it's instantly recognisable as the top-of-the-range, performance model.
+A revised front bumper features aerodynamic 'blades' and the new headlights give the car a fresher look.
+The interior is of the excellent finish and quality we have come to expect from Volkswagen, and has much in common with the latest Volkswagen Golf.

 MPG, running costs & CO2

 Not bad for a very hot hatchback

 Emissions were already relatively good for a car of the Scirocco R's performance, and they have improved with the car's update.
 With the optional DSG automatic gearbox, CO2 emissions drop from 199g/km to 185g/km and combined fuel economy improves from 33.2mpg to 35.7mpg.
 Emissions for the manual are a touch higher at 187g/km.
 Sadly the 2g/km difference puts the manual version of the car in a higher road tax bracket - the DSG version costs £345 for the first year and £225 thereafter, whereas the manual will be £485 and then £265 thereafter.

 Servicing, thanks to the newly launched "Volkswagen Service Promise", is reasonable value for money with VW promising to offer some routine maintenance free of charge.

 Interior & comfort